shogunxam/dualmonitortool/README.txt

 DmtWallpaperProviders.xml - Specifies wallpaper image source.
 DmtSettings.xml - Any other settings go in here.
-- There will also be .bak versions of these files which are just copies of the previous versions of the files.
+- There will also be .bak versions of these files which are just backup copies of the previous versions of the files.

 If you want the data files to reside in a different directory, for example if you like all of you executables to be under "C:\Program Files (x86)"